Thinking about whether to write references on your CV? While it used to be the norm to include references, it’s... Read more...

 If you were made redundant, focus on how you learned and developed during the gap and how that will benefit your future career prospects.

-Then show how you’re positive moving forward and keen to get back into work again, which will move the focus from the gap to the future.
+Then show how you’re positive moving forward and keen to get back into work again, which will shift focus away from the CV gap.

 If you’re having trouble finding work as a result of gaps in your CV, try to use your time in a valuable way.